ieriii/spacy-annotator/README.md

 The annotator allows users to quickly assign custom labels to one or more entities in the text.
 **Features**:
-* the annotator supports pandas dataframe: it adds annotation in a separate 'annotation' column of the dataframe.
+* the annotator supports pandas dataframe: it adds annotations in a separate 'annotation' column of the dataframe;
 * if a spacy model is passed into the annotator, the model extract is use to identify entities in text.
-This can come handy to understand how the model can be improved in an active learning fashion.
+This can come handy to understand how the model can be improved in an active learning fashion;
 * the annotations adhere to spaCy format and are ready to serve as input to spaCy NER model.
 No additional code required!